Wai-Mike/GitHubCloneProject/README.md

-This is the objective of the branch and merge task.
+This is the main objective of this task
-Modification in main branch.